luigiminardim/UnB-FinalProject-DnsOverBitcoin/README.md

 immutably recorded on the blockchain.

 Currently, this project focuses on a specific application of the Name-Tokens
-protocol: **DNS over Nostr**.
+protocol: **# DNS-Nostr Tokens**.
 In this system, operators of DNS-Nostr servers can enable the resolution of subdomains under their existing domains (e.g., `*.nostr.dns.app`, `*.name-token.com.br`) using the decentralized Nostr network.

 In this application, a _label_ for a desired subdomain (e.g., `blog`) is